gbdrt/quasi-periodic/2-introduction_to_zelus/README.md

 # The Zélus Clock

-To build and start the clock, type the following command:
+To build and start the clock, type the following commands:

 ```
 make